 C. Minimum G.P.A. of 2.50 (3.0 for M.A.T.) in the candidate’s major

-D. Grade of “C” or better in any major, professional, or concentration course which will be counted toward teacher certification
+D. A grade of “C-” or better in any major, professional, or concentration course which will be counted toward teacher licensure

-F. Acceptable performance on all of the performance assignments as specified in EDUC 135 and 136 and EDUC 225
+E. Acceptable performance on all performance assignments as specified in EDUC 135 and 136 and EDUC 225

-J. A positive recommendation from the candidate’s major department (Recommendation form sent to advisor from Education Department)
+I. A positive recommendation from the candidate’s major department

-L. An affirmation of appropriate dispositions as indicated by the evaluations of the candidate’s practicum performance and a formal vote of the faculty in the Department of Education.
+K. An affirmation of appropriate dispositions as indicated by the evaluations of the candidate’s practicum performance and a formal vote of the faculty in the Department of Education

-Items A-I are generally completed by the beginning of the junior year.
+Items A-H are generally completed by the beginning of the junior year.

 B. The candidate’s affirmation of freedom from any disqualifying legal convictions and a signed statement indicating that he/she will inform the Department of Education of any subsequent convictions

-C. Submission to a fingerprint-based criminal background check required prior to methods practicum and/or student teaching
+D. Submission to a fingerprint-based criminal background check required prior to methods practicum and/or student teaching.

-D. Submission to a TB test prior to student teaching if required by the school district to which the candidate is assigned.
+E. Submission of TB test results prior to student teaching if required by the school district to which the candidate is assigned.